 - Crowding caused by having too many teeth to fit properly in the mouth

-After our dentists perform a tooth extraction, we will give you detailed instructions on how to care for your mouth afterwards.
+After our dentists and team perform a tooth extraction, we will give you detailed instructions on how to care for your mouth afterwards.
 Some of these instructions may include the following:

 - Bite down on a piece of gauze to help stop bleeding.